himanshu-02/rlagents/blog.md

 ## Conclusion:

 We hope this blog gave you a brief idea about Reinforcement Learning and an introduction to libraries such as OpenAI gym and stable-baselines3.
+You can refer our git repo [here](https://github.com/himanshu-02/rlagents) for a more detailed introduction to Reinforcement Learning.

 ps: Special thanks to our mentors in SRA who helped us along the way.